 However, others have voiced concern over how these changes could affect a school’s ability to raise money through vending machines and snack bars.
 Sandra Ford, director of food and nutrition services for the Manatee County School District in Florida, told U.S. News she predicts her district could lose as much as $975,000 per year if it eliminated all the food items in their schools that would not meet the new regulations.

 Another concern is that the federal government is exerting too much influence over local schools systems and their students.
-The USDA did relax some of the original standards, allowing states to determine limitations on after-school activities and fund raisers involving bake sales.
+The USDA did relax some of the original standards, allowing states to determine limitations on after-school activities and fundraisers involving bake sales.

 One of the biggest endorsements for the Smart Snacks standards comes from First Lady Michelle Obama.
-On the USDA website, Obama was quotes as saying, “Many parents are working hard every day to provide healthy, balanced meals and snacks to their kids.
+On the USDA website, Obama was quoted as saying, “Many parents are working hard every day to provide healthy, balanced meals and snacks to their kids.
 Unfortunately, we don’t always have access to the snacks our kids have access to when they’re away from home.
 That’s why, as a mom myself, I am so excited that schools will now be offering healthier choices to students and reinforcing the work we do at home to help our kids stay healthy.”